KaseyDrexler/DrexCart/README.md

 Current Todo List 10/22/2014:
 Checkout Pages and My Account are being worked on now.
 Estimated complete date for those two items is 11/5/2014.

-UPDATED: 1/26/2015 Had a couple months off, but starting back up again.
+<b style="background-color:yellow;">UPDATED:</b> 1/26/2015 Had a couple months off, but starting back up again.
 Shooting for an updated completion date of March 2015.
 Need to finish more root functionality and then come back around and pretty it up.